alibaba/testable-mock/docs/en-us/doc/use-mock.md

 ### 1.4 Mock `new` operation of any type

-Define an ordinary method annotated with `@MockContructor` in the mock class, make the return value type of the method the type of the object to be created, and the method parameters are exactly the same as the constructor parameters to be mocked, the method name is arbitrary.
+Define an ordinary method annotated with `@MockNew` in the mock class, make the return value type of the method the type of the object to be created, and the method parameters are exactly the same as the constructor parameters to be mocked, the method name is arbitrary.

 At this time, all operations in the class under test that use `new` to create the specified class (and use the constructor that is consistent with the mock method parameters) will be replaced with calls to the custom method.